Sieve Methods in Random Graph Theory: Analysis of -partite graphs for Diameter

-\end{remark} \begin{remark} We can similarly derive all of the above results for directed $k$-partite graphs on $n$ vertices where each directed edge is chosen independently with probability $p(n)$.
-Furthermore, for any two vertices, say $v_1$ and $v_2$, occuring in different partite sets, the existence of the edge from $v_1$ to $v_2$ has probability $p(n)$, while the existence of the edge from $v_2$ to $v_1$ also occurs with probability $p(n)$, and these two edges occur independently.
-In the appropriate theorems, corollaries, and propositions, we multiply the second term of the lowerbound by $2$, divide the upperbound by $2$, and we add $\log 2$ to our expressions for $c$..
+\end{corollary} \begin{remark} Similar to Remark \ref{rk1}, all $o(1)$ terms in Corollary \ref{prop:6} can be made explicit. \end{remark} \begin{remark} We can similarly derive all of the above results for directed $k$-partite graphs on $n$ vertices where each directed edge is chosen independently with probability $p$.
+Furthermore, for any two vertices, say $v_1$ and $v_2$, occuring in different partite sets, the existence of the edge from $v_1$ to $v_2$ has probability $p$, while the existence of the edge from $v_2$ to $v_1$ also occurs with probability $p$, and these two edges occur independently.
+In the appropriate theorems, corollaries, and Corollarys, we multiply the second term of the rebound by $2$, divide the upperbound by $2$, and we add $\log 2$ to our expressions for $c$..
 Everything else is left unchanged. \end{remark}